 How can I become a teacher in the Netherlands with a foreign teaching qualification?

-Have you obtained a teaching qualification or worked as a teacher outside of the Netherlands?
+Have you obtained a teaching qualification abroad or have you worked as a teacher outside of the Netherlands?
 This does not automatically guarantee the ability to teach in the Netherlands.
 First, you will have to get your teaching qualification certified.
-This is done by the education implementation service DUO: Dienst Uitvoering Onderwijs.
-In this article we will inform you about DUO’s certification process, to which professions in education this applies and what additional conditions are in place.
+This is done by the education implementation service DUO.
+In this article we will fill you in on the process.

 Who certifies my foreign qualification?

-It is DUO who certifies (erkent) teaching qualifications obtained outside of the Netherlands.
+DUO is the organisation that certifies (erkent) teaching qualifications obtained outside of the Netherlands.
 If necessary, DUO makes use of the services of Nuffic or SBB.
 These institutions assess foreign diplomas by comparing them to a Dutch equivalent.
-Nuffic assesses diplomas from secondary education and higher education, while SBB assesses diplomas on mbo level.
-However, this diploma assessment alone is not sufficient, as this is a different type of service than qualification certification.
+Nuffic assesses diplomas from secondary and higher education, while SBB assesses diplomas on mbo level.
+However, this diploma assessment alone does not suffice, as this is a different type of service than qualification certification.
 DUO is the only authority that can certify your foreign teaching qualification.

 DUO implements educational laws and regulations as a service commissioned by the Dutch Minister of Education, Culture & Science (OCW – Onderwijs, Cultuur en Wetenschap) and the Minister of Primary and Secondary Education (MPVO – Minister voor Primair en Voortgezet Onderwijs).